 Many times, we come across companies, which show promising signs of becoming good investment opportunities.
 We may find such companies while interacting with friends, watching television, reading magazines, vacationing, shopping or screening stocks online.

-If the selected company belongs to an industry new to us, then we are left stranded with many unanswered questions:
+If the selected company belongs to an industry that is new to us, then we are left stranded with many unanswered questions:

 - How should we analyze this company?